Crazy Cake: The Best Vegan Chocolate Cake Recipe

 Crazy Cake: Vegan Before It Was Cool

-Crazy Cake is a cake that I hold dear to my heart, and for many reasons.
+Crazy Cake is a cake that I hold dear to my heart for many reasons.
 The first time I saw my grandmother make it, during the time I was in culinary school, it awed me that such a quick and easy recipe could make the most delicious chocolate cake I had ever had.
-After I saw her do it once I immediately went on to try and do it myself, and I found the cake to be foolproof.
-It was a fail-safe; a cake you can whip up for last-minute company that will impress as if you had made the dessert before you knew they were coming.
+After I saw her do it once, I immediately went on to try and do it myself, and I found the cake to be foolproof.
+It was a fail-safe—a cake you can whip up for last-minute company that will impress as if you had made the dessert before you knew they were coming.

 This recipe was given to my grandmother in the late 1950s, just before she married my grandfather.
 A chef was doing a demonstration at a local high school, and he showed how to make this cake.
 He mixed everything together in the pan it would bake in—hence the name.
 The moment my grandmother got home, she went right to baking it herself!

 However, there is another reason that this cake rightfully holds the name "crazy": It is vegan.

 Though being vegan wasn't the recipe's original selling point (it was more focused on the ease of preparing it and the minimal number of dishes it created), the fact that this vegan cake dates from a time when vegan-style diets weren't popular or common is pretty crazy!

 Since this cake is so good, I've decided to provide two sets of measurements: